 You don't need a work permit if

-- You are an EU/EEA, Swiss national (excluding Croatians) or Japanese national, a work permit is not required as you can access the Dutch labour market freely and under the same conditions as the Dutch.
+- You are an EU/EEA, Swiss national (excluding Croatians) national, a work permit is not required as you can access the Dutch labour market freely and under the same conditions as the Dutch.

 - You are a Croatian national who has had a Dutch residence permit for the purpose of ‘work’ for twelve consecutive months.

 - You are a foreign national who has had a Dutch residence permit for the purpose of ‘work’ for five consecutive years and the Netherlands is still your main place of residence

 - You have a residence permit which provides an exemption of the workpermit obligation, with one of the following purposes of stay: